intellihr/analytics-assessment/README.md

   * I need to be able to see my hand throughout the game.
   * I need to be able to see how many points I earn when I submit a word.
   * I need to be able to see how many points I have earned throughout the game.
-  * I need to be informed when I run out of letters in my hand.

 **Could Have**
 * As a system administrator